XiaonaZhou/plan-lab.github.io/_members/gaurang-ajit.md

   google-scholar: CGz6TwUAAAAJ
 ---

 Gaurang is currently pursuing Masters in Computer Engineering, His research interests are Computer Vision, Deep Learning and applications in healthcare and life sciences.
 He is currently working on causal inference and structure learning using graph neural networks to gain better insights into intensive care unit patient trends.
 He has previously worked on comparing sequential chest xrays using graph neural network.
-Gaurang is currently interning as a Machine Learning Co-op at VideaHealth, Inc., Boston, MA.
+Gaurang has interned as a Machine Learning Co-op at VideaHealth, Inc., Boston, MA, and will be returning full-time after graduation.